 Both of Witness Witness 105's statements were consistent with each other, materially consistent with the physical evidence, and consistent with other credible witness accounts in material ways.
 Witness 105 has no criminal history.
 If called as a defense witness in a prosecution of Darren Wilson, this witness's account would be subject to limited impeachment on her ability to accurately perceive what occurred, e.g., that she perceived Wilson driving a car, rather than an SUV.
 However, that line of cross-examination does not undermine the overall consistency of her account with other credible witness accounts and with the physical evidence.

 Accordingly, after a thorough review of all the evidence, federal prosecutors determined her account to be credible and likewise determined that a jury appropriately would credit her potential testimony.
-(Page 31)
+(Page 31)and

 Witness 108 is a 74-year-old black male ....